DaehwanKimLab/hisat2/README.md

 5) HISAT2 provides greater accuracy for alignment of reads containing SNPs.

-6) We plan to release a beta version of HISAT2 in September this year.
+6) We released a first (beta) version of HISAT2 in September 8, 2015.

 References: